What Do You Do Before You Design A Website?

 2. Platform – Decide what type of website is required at this time, as in size and quality of design input.
 Is it to be bespoke development or open source, small or enterprise, purchase outright or SAAS Software as a service.
 Is it an open source platform like WordPress with loads of plugin options to add functionality, now or in the future.
 This is ideal for a business.
 Or is it a proprietary one like Wix or Squarespace where it is very easy to set up, but you have a lot less control or options.
 This is ideal for a hobby website.
 Who will know how to use it, whatever it may be?
 Someone has to manage it, edit it and keep it updated & secure.

-3. Plan – Create a wireframe or layout, a site structure and a navigation structure to allow visitors find their way around the site with ease, even on a mobile device.
+3. Plan – Create a wireframe or layout, a site structure and a navigation structure.
+This allows visitors find their way around the site with ease, even on a mobile device.
 When you draw this up you will see the flow, from the home page to the interior pages, much like a retail store layout.
 You can plan the customer journey from entering to taking action.

 4. Content – Create whatever content is needed, in terms of text, images/photos, video etc. All the content needs to be prepared before you get started.
 Much like furniture for a new house.
 Once the wireframe is in place start talking with the graphic designer and put some flesh on the bone, before moving to the developer, who will want the design and content.